benc-uk/azure-functions/README.md

 ### pythonPhotoAnalyse
 Example of using Python in Azure Functions, Python support is still experimental.
 This function replicates the same scenario as *analysePhotosBlob* and has the same requirements
-* See README.md in function sub-folder for setup of Python with external modules
+* See [README.md](pythonPhotoAnalyse/) in function sub-folder for setup of Python

+### exampleApi_Get & exampleApi_Delete
+These functions are used with the Function Proxies feature to create a serverless REST API.
+The proxy is set up to route HTTP requests to `/apidemo/{id}` to the backend functions `exampleApi_Get` & `exampleApi_Delete` the HTTP method used (e.g. `GET` or `DELETE`) determines which function is invoked, using the `{request.method}` parameter.
+The functions are written in Node.js and effectively do nothing but return a JSON response.
+See [`proxies.json`](proxies.json) for more information.
+Note.
+You will need to change the code in the proxy URL to match your Function App `_master` secret host key value
+* Use of Node.js with Functions
+* Use of Function Proxies